mancristiana/advent-of-code-2025/README.md

 # advent-of-code-2025
 Solutions for puzzles from https://adventofcode.com/2025 made in TypeScript

-Run solution using `tsx day/<number>`, for example, for day 1:
+Run solution using `tsx <path>`, for example, for first day part one:
 ```
-tsx day/1
+tsx day/1/one.ts
 ```